Skycoso/SAVETSHIRT-TW6/README.md

 # SAVETSHIRT
-This Repository is from a project for the Course "Tecnologie Web" from Universitá Parthenope, Naples
+This Repository is from a project for the Course "Tecnologie Web" from Universitá Parthenope, Naples.

 # Index